Moon0verlord/MagnumOpus/README.md

 # MagnumOpus
- Quandringle
+ Quandringle (Said by the self proclaimed childe enjoyers)
 ## WE WILL BE COOKING.
+(Said by the self proclaimed childe enjoyers)